Canada sends investigators to Iran to probe downed airliner | DW | 13.01.2020

 Read more: Opinion: We need transparency from Tehran

-Iran spent days denying any military involvement after the Ukrainian plane appeared to crash on Wednesday, hours after Iran launched a missile attack on US targets in Iraq.
-Iranian officials admitted on Saturday that the military had accidentally shot down the airliner.
-All 176 people aboard were killed.
+Iran spent days denying any military involvement after the Ukrainian airliner appeared to crash on Wednesday, hours after Iran launched a missile attack on US targets in Iraq.
+Iranian officials admitted on Saturday that the military had accidentally shot down the plane as it approached a sensitive military site near the capital.

 Trudeau: Iran must be held accountable

-"This tragedy should have never occurred, and I want to assure you that you have my full support during this extraordinarily difficult time ... you give us purpose to pursue justice and accountability for you," he told assembled crowds on Sunday at a vigil held in Edmonton for crash victims.
-Over 1,700 people attended.
+"This tragedy should have never occurred, and I want to assure you that you have my full support during this extraordinarily difficult time ... you give us purpose to pursue justice and accountability for you," he told assembled crowds in Edmonton, Alberta, home to 13 of the victims.
+More than 1,700 people attended the event.

 "You may feel unbearably lonely, but you are not alone," Trudeau told the friends and relatives of victims.
 "Your entire country stands with you, tonight, tomorrow, and in all the years to come."

-Trudeau also spoke to Iranian President Hassan Rouhani on Saturday.
-Trudeau told reporters that Rouhani had committed to working with Canadian investigators.
+Trudeau also spoke with Iranian President Hassan Rouhani on Saturday, and told reporters that Rouhani had committed to working with Canadian investigators.

-Canada is not one of the PC5+1 countries that negotiated the landmark Iran nuclear deal, which Iran reneged on last week, but Trudeau has previously expressed the importance of the deal's continuance.
+Canada is not one of the P5+1 countries that negotiated the landmark Iran nuclear deal in 2015, which Iran rejected last week, but Trudeau has previously expressed the importance of the deal's continuance.

 Each evening at 1830 UTC, DW's editors send out a selection of the day's hard news and quality feature journalism.
 You can sign up to receive it directly here.